lmparppei/BeatPlugins/README.md

 )
 ```

-### Disable Change Listeners
+### Disabling Listeners

-If you are listening to text changes, and would like to make changes to the text on some event, your original update function will be called again.
+If you are listening to text changes and would like to make changes to the text on some event, your original update function will be called again.
 This can cause an infinite loop.

 To avoid strange loops, you can disable the listeners when needed: